 |---|

-| Create Refund | Request body refund_id |
+| Create Refund | Request body field refund_id |

-| Create Subscription | Request header Idempotency-Key |
+| Create Subscription | Header Idempotency-Key |

 Webhook Notifications

-StablePay pushes critical events asynchronously to your configured callback URL via Webhooks.
+StablePay asynchronously pushes critical events to your configured callback URL via Webhooks.

 Event Types